 In fact, the research is so significant here we are so strongly motivated to supply NDGen neurostimulator kits for most neuropathy and pain patients.

 This is why our homecare kits have become a very popular choice and work well the vast majority of the time.
 If you are new to Beating Neuropathy can find these at NeuropathyDR

 Well, United States says around 600 international units per day is fine, but European countries recommend levels much higher, on the order of a few thousand international units per day for most healthy adults.

 So who is correct?
 I would definitely side with Europeans on this because research supports that most people do not get nearly enough vitamin D either from their diet, or sunlight exposure.

-Personally, I recommend a minimum of 2500 units of supplemental Vitamin D per day combined with our recommended Diet.
+Personally, I recommend a minimum of 2500 units of supplemental Vitamin D per day combined with The NeuropathyDR Diet.